-GHG emission data should only be included in documentation if actual values have been applied and should only be reported in gCO_2eq/MJ of final fuel by the final economic operator (last interfaced).
+GHG emission data should only be included in documentation if actual values have been applied and should only be reported in $gCO_2eq/MJ$ of final fuel by the final economic operator (last interfaced).
 If disaggregated default values are used, it is necessary to report this information without including any numerical value.

-When a biomass supplier certified under 2BS or another EC-recognised voluntary or national scheme provides a default value or a disaggregated default value to a downstream operator, the supplier shall be responsible for ensuring that the biomass complies with the requirements of Annexes V and VI of European Union Directive 2018/2001(RED II).
+When a biomass supplier certified under 2BS or another EC-recognised voluntary or national scheme provides a default value or a disaggregated default value to a downstream operator, the supplier shall be responsible for ensuring that the biomass complies with the requirements of Annexes V and VI of the Revised Renewable Energy Directive EU/2018/2001 (RED III).